astronomer/airflow-guides/guides/custom-xcom-backends.md

 The first step to setting up a custom XCom backend is to configure the backend you want to use.
 This guide describes how to set up an S3 backend on AWS, but the process would be similar if you used another service such as Azure blob storage or GCS.

+In your S3 account:

-- Create a bucket.
+1. Create a bucket.
 In S3, make sure to block public access, enable versioning, and give the bucket a unique name.
 2. Create a policy for your bucket that will allow Airflow to access it.
 Ensure the policy allows read and write actions over the bucket as shown in the following screenshot:

     ![XCom Backend Policy](https://assets2.astronomer.io/main/guides/xcom/xcom_backend_policy.png)